 “With possible further hikes in interest rates this fall, homebuyers need to augment their decisions with critical advice and guidance,” said Baldev Gill, Board CEO.
 “Along with other professionals such as mortgage brokers and lawyers, Fraser Valley REALTORS® are a vital part of the team advising buyers and sellers on market realities and identifying potential opportunities that align with their objectives.”

-Across Fraser Valley, in August, the average number of days to sell a single-family detached home was 29 and a townhome was 19 days.
-Apartments took, on average, 29 days to sell.
+Across the Fraser Valley in August, the average number of days to sell a single-family detached home increased to 33 and for townhomes to 26 days.
+Apartments took, on average, 25 days to sell.